-In this guide, we will unpack what orientation and onboarding really mean, why both matter deeply, and how HR leaders can leverage them to create a culture of engagement and success.
-Let’s dive in.
+Getting both right is crucial for HR leaders aiming to cultivate a workplace where employees feel valued, confident, and empowered to contribute.
+In this guide, we’ll explore what orientation and onboarding truly mean, why they matter, and how HR teams can leverage them to foster a culture of engagement and success.

 What is Orientation?